 Vancouver-based architectural photographer Andrew Latreille will be in Venice later this month sharing his photography with the world at the Venice Biennale 2018.
 His work is featured in the exhibition, TIME SPACE EXISTENCE organized by the GAA Foundation at Palazzo Mora.

 Latreille’s exhibit, Then and now, showcases projects in Vancouver and the Yukon in the various stages of completion.
 While much architectural photography shares a complete, polished image Latreille examines the craft and journey throughout the building process.
+If you want to participate in the photography process, then make sure you stop by this photography studio.

 “Then and now is an ongoing photographic exploration.
 It looks into juxtaposition.
 Into what happens – and what results – during the making of architecture.
 It outlines the creation, and shows the finished work,” explains Latreille.
 “As a culture we are viewing and digesting architecture through imagery more than ever before but have little understanding of the process, how long it can take, how intricate it is, the numerous people involved in making it, or the contributions this makes to society.”